What’s a Good Email Open Rate and How You Can Improve Yours

 4 Reasons Why You Have a Low Open Rate

 You may find that your open rates are way lower than the industry average.
 If that’s the case, you may have a problem that needs to be addressed.
-Here are 4 reasons why your email open rates may be lower than they should be:
+Here are 4 general reasons why your email open rates may be lower than they should be:

 1. Unqualified subscribers.
 If you purchased an email list, you can expect open rates well below the industry average.
 Never, ever purchase an email list!
 The same goes for lists that were acquired without properly qualifying subscribers.